All Episodes

 61% of Americans say they're better off than they were three years ago, a higher percentage than in prior election years when an incumbent was running.

-Citizens that have the highest competence in the direction of the U.S. since the president's inauguration.
+Citizens that have the highest competence in the direction of the U.S. since the president's inauguration, 46% of the public believes the U.S. headed in a right direction, up four points from last week.

-CBS news 75% of U.S. adults say the economy is in good shape.
+CBS News, 75% of U.S. adults say the economy is in good shape.

 Well, that's the highest number in almost 20 years.

-60% now say they are better off financially than they were a year ago.
+Gallup, nearly six in 10 Americans, 60% now say they are better off financially than they were a year ago.

 Well, that's up 50%.